albingroen/ui-diff/README.md

 ### 3. Supply configuration files (in project root)

-These can be downloaded at [app.ui-diff.com/documentation](https://app.ui-diff.com/documentation)
+These can be found at [app.ui-diff.com/documentation](https://app.ui-diff.com/documentation)

-### 4. Update configuration files

-<strong>ui-diff-config.js</strong>
-1. Add your environments
-2. Add project API-token

-<strong>ui-diff-pages.js</strong>
-1. Add the pages you want to test

-### 5. Run screenshot tests
+### 4. Run screenshot tests

     yarn screenshots

+Command line options can also be found at [app.ui-diff.com/documentation](https://app.ui-diff.com/documentation)

 ## Built using